jackyzha0/jackyzha0.github.io/content/thoughts/virtual-worlds.md

 ### Crypto
 Crypto still needs to be converted to fiat?
 Can we have a fully crypto economy?

+Crypto has managed to build infrastructures that exist outside the nation state, but we still live our lives embedded in places, communities, and nations.
+How do we bridge that gap?

 Related: [Web3](thoughts/web3.md)

 ## Physical Touch